briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 commit the same offense in violation of this section.

-4. _(d)_ It is an affirmative defense to a charge under this section that the actor abandoned the actor’s effort to commit the offense or otherwise prevented its commission, under circumstances manifesting a complete and voluntary renunciation of the actor’s criminal purpose.
+4. _(d)_ It is an affirmative defense to a charge under this section that the actor abandoned the actor's effort to commit the offense or otherwise prevented its commission, under circumstances manifesting a complete and voluntary renunciation of the actor's criminal purpose.

 5. _(e)_ Whoever violates this section is guilty of an attempt to commit an offense.
 An attempt to commit a drug abuse offense for which the penalty is